 The United States and Korea’s Joseon Dynasty established diplomatic relations under the 1882 Treaty of Peace, Amity, Commerce, and Navigation, and the first U.S. diplomatic envoy arrived in Korea in 1883.
+Lucius Hardwood Foote served as the first U.S. envoy, and purchased the grounds where the Chief of Mission residence currently stands.
+In 1884, Dr. Horace Newton Allen established Korea’s first western-style medical institution that would eventually become Severance Hospital.
+Horace Grant Underwood arrived in Korea in 1885 and served as President of the Joseon Christian College, the predecessor to Yonsei University.
 U.S.-Korea relations continued until 1905, when Japan assumed direction over Korean foreign affairs.
 In 1910, Japan began a 35-year period of colonial rule over Korea.
 Following Japan’s surrender in 1945, at the end of World War II, the Korean Peninsula was divided at the 38th parallel into two occupation zones, with the United States in the South and the Soviet Union in the North.
-Initial hopes for a unified, independent Korea were not realized, and in 1948 two separate nations were established — the Republic of Korea (R.O.K.) in the South, and the Democratic People’s Republic of Korea (DPRK) in the North.
+Initial hopes for a unified, independent Korea were not realized, and in 1948 two separate nations were established — the Republic of Korea (ROK) in the South, and the Democratic People’s Republic of Korea (DPRK) in the North.
 In 1949, the United States established diplomatic relations with the Republic of Korea.

-The emergence of the R.O.K. as a global leader has led to an increasingly dynamic U.S.-R.O.K.
+The emergence of the ROK as a global leader has led to an increasingly dynamic U.S.-ROK.
 Alliance focused on future-oriented partnership opportunities including space, energy, health, climate change, and cyber.
-The United States and R.O.K. renewed in 2015 the Civil Nuclear “123” Agreement and maintain a High-Level Bilateral Commission to address civil nuclear issues of mutual interest.
+The United States and ROK renewed in 2015 the Civil Nuclear “123” Agreement and maintain a High-Level Bilateral Commission to address civil nuclear issues of mutual interest.
 Our two countries signed in 2016 a Civil Space Framework Agreement to increase cooperation in civil space exploration and we hold biennial cabinet-level Joint Committee Meetings on science and technology.
-The R.O.K. is an active partner on efforts combat illegal, unregulated, and unreported fishing, and is working to establish a World Fisheries University.
+The comprehensive U.S.-ROK Science and Technology Agreement (STA) has facilitated mutually beneficial scientific cooperation.
+The ROK is an active partner on efforts to combat illegal, unregulated, and unreported fishing, and has established a World Fisheries University.

-People-to-people ties between the United States and the R.O.K. have never been stronger are strong.
-The R.O.K. is a top three origin country in absolute terms for international students attending U.S. colleges and universities.
+People-to-people ties between the United States and the ROK are a central pillar of our multifaceted relationship.
+The ROK is third in absolute terms (and first per capita) as a source of international students attending U.S. colleges and universities.
 Educational exchanges include a vibrant Fulbright exchange program as well as the Work, English Study, and Travel (WEST) program that gives a diverse group of Korean students the opportunity to learn more about the United States.

-Underscoring the strength of the U.S.-R.O.K. alliance, President Moon’s first overseas trip after his inauguration was to the United States in June 2017.
-In November 2017, President Trump made the first state visit to the Republic of Korea by a U.S. President in 25 years.
+Underscoring the strength of the U.S.-ROK Alliance, President Moon’s first overseas trip after his May 2017 inauguration was to the United States in June 2017.
+In November 2017, President Trump became the first U.S. president to make a state visit to the Republic of Korea in 25 years, although previous presidents Obama, Bush, and Clinton all made several non-state visits to the ROK during that period.

 U.S. Assistance to the Republic of Korea

-The United States provides no development assistance to the R.O.K..
-The R.O.K., a recipient of U.S. assistance in the years after the Korean War, is a development aid donor today.
+The United States provides no development assistance to the ROK.
+The United States provides no development assistance to the ROK The ROK, a recipient of U.S. assistance in the years after the Korean War, is a development aid donor today.

 Bilateral Economic Relations